gruffins/birch-swift/README.md

 ```

 ### Debug
 When integrating the library, you may be curious to see the logger at work.
-By setting debug to true, Birch will log its operations and also flush logs every 30 seconds.
-The default value is `false`.
-You should **NOT** set this to true in a production build otherwise you will not be able to set the flush period remotely.
 ```swift
 Birch.debug = true
 ```